cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Sometimes
         - answer: Not as much as I should
         - answer: No
     - statement: 4.
-I can use technology to communicate respectfully and safely with my teacher.
+In school we learn how to use technology to communicate properly e.g. writing a polite e-mail to an adult
       responses:
+        - answer: Definitely
-        - answer: Yes
+        - answer: Kind of
         - answer: Not sure
-        - answer: No
-    - statement: 5.
-In school we learn how to write an e-mail.
-      responses:
-        - answer: Yes
-        - answer: Not sure
+        - answer: Not really
-        - answer: No
+        - answer: Definitely not
   criticalthinking:
     - statement: 1.
 I always check information I find online by searching for the same information in other places.